 The Compensation Committee was formed on March 31, 2008 and is composed of independent directors.
-The members of the committee are Lewis Lawrick, Mary-Lynn Oke, and Michael Byron.
-Each member of the Compensation Committee has experience that is relevant to their responsibilities as members of the Compensation Committee.
-In the course of their professional life, the members of the Compensation Committee have been involved in either the establishment or monitoring of various compensation programs within the mining sector.
+The members of the committee are currently Lewis Lawrick, Mary-Lynn Oke, and Rick Howes.
+Each member of the Compensation Committee has experience that is relevant to their responsibilities as members of the Compensation Committee have been involved in either the establishment or monitoring of various compensation programs within the mining sector.